ChenZhouUC/ML_ResearchPaperArchive/README.md

 #### Start with an Asterisk(*)

-An asterisk(*) before the file names stands for a half read because of time constraints or abstruseness—at least for me at the moment.
+- **BEFORE FILENAME**: An asterisk(*) before a filename stands for a half read because of time constraints, or abstruseness at least for me at the moment.
+- **BEFORE DIRNAME**: An asterisk(*) before a dirname represents a meticulously researched field, which may not be that deep and comprehensive.